Large deviations of the argument of the Riemann zeta function: Further details on proof methods

-We consider the Dirichlet polynomial first.
-We observe that the terms coming from primes smaller than $V$ (say) are inconsequential because they can contribute at most $\sum_{p\leq V} \frac{1}{\sqrt{p}} \ll \frac{\sqrt{V}}{\log V}$ to the total.
-One implication of this is that the parameter $\lambda$ must satisfy $\lambda \gg \log V$ otherwise the sum can never be greater than $2V$ for trivial reasons.
-In particular if $V$ is a power of $\log T$ then we must take $\lambda \gg \log\log T$.
-We may now model the remaining terms in the sum by a random sum since the phases $p^{-it}$ should behave roughly like i.i.d random variables with mean zero.
-The variance of this random sum model is approximately $\log \lambda - \log\log V$ by Mertens' theorem, so if we assume it has a roughly Gaussian distribution then we expect it to be greater than $2V$ with probability at least $\exp(-c_0 V^2/(\log \lambda-\log\log V))$ for some positive constant $c_0$.
-Hence we expect that our deterministic sum is greater than $2V$ on a subset of $[T,2T]$ of measure
+We now perform a heuristic analysis of the Dirichlet polynomial contribution and the zeta zeros contribution in \eqref{eq:Sheuristic}.
+We start with the Dirichlet polynomial.
+Given any $V$ (which we think of as growing slowly with $T$) we would like to know how often the Dirichlet polynomial is greater than $2V$.
+First observe that the terms in the sum coming from primes smaller than $V$ (say) are inconsequential because they can contribute at most $\sum_{p\leq V} \frac{1}{\sqrt{p}} = o(V)$ to the total.
+This immediately implies that we must take $\lambda \gg \log V$ if the sum is ever to be larger than $V$.
+For the remaining terms, we can model the sum by a random sum since the phases $p^{-it}$ behave roughly like i.i.d. random variables with mean zero.
+The variance of this random sum is proportional to

-Getting a rigorous proof of a bound like is where we will use Soundararajan's resonance method.
-This will be explained in a later section.